Treasure Enterprises of Australia

 The best mode to use for prospecting is of course, the ‘All Metal’ mode, which as it says, will locate all kinds of metal whether it be: gold, iron junk or other non-ferrous metals.

 One important factor must be raised at this point, is a control that bears the word "Discrimination".
 It is possibly the most misunderstood control by the new prospector.
 If you are prospecting seriously, my advice (like all professional prospectors) is to dig every signal.
-Remember, gold in its natural state is not highly electromagnetically conductive.
+Again, remember, gold in its natural state is not highly electromagnetically conductive.
 Depending on the size of gold nugget and to what position you have set your discrimination level to, you can easily reject it.

 Gold in small quantities can occur with other sulphides if in a reef situation, so it is not advisable to use any discrimination as you will reject the gold!